p5nbTgip0r/colorblind-helper/README.md

 # Colorblind Helper
 A RuneLite plugin which primarily aims to improve accessibility for colorblind individuals.

+Currently, this plugin does two things:
+- Draws `G` or `C` (customizable in the config) on grimy and clean herbs in your inventory
+- When your character has the poison/venom/disease status effect, the heart in the HP minimap orb is replaced with a skull

+Both of these can be disabled in the config if you find it unnecessary or intrusive.

 ## Running
 You can run a RuneLite instance with the plugin installed by running `./gradlew testRun`.
 This will not install it to your main RuneLite instance unfortunately.